konstantinosBlatsoukasRepo/jekyll-now/_posts/2021-4-18-jpa-orm-setup.md

 spring.jpa.show-sql=true
 ```

+### Test that the app is connected

-4. Finally, try top start the application (make sure that the container is up),
+   Finally, try top start the application (make sure that the container is up),
    if you see no error that means that you have successfully connected the app
    to the MySQL database